usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   with disabilities be entitled to increased accessibility by using the 2010 Standards for path of travel work.
-They also stated that they did not believe there was a statutory basis for &ldquo;grandfathering&rdquo; facilities that comply with the 1991 Standards.  </p>
+They also stated that they did not believe there was a statutory basis for &ldquo;grandfathering&rdquo; facilities that comply with the 1991 Standards.

-<p>The ADA is silent on the issue of &ldquo;grandfathering&rdquo; or
-  establishing a safe harbor for measuring compliance in situations where the covered entity is not undertaking a planned alteration to specific building elements.
+The ADA is silent on the issue of &ldquo;grandfathering&rdquo; or establishing a safe harbor for measuring compliance in situations where the covered entity is not undertaking a planned alteration to specific building elements.
 The ADA delegates to the Attorney General the responsibility for issuing regulations that define the parameters of covered entities' obligations when the statute does not directly address an issue.
-This regulation implements that delegation of authority.</p>
+This regulation implements that delegation of authority.

-<p> One commenter proposed that a previous record of barrier removal
-  be one of the factors in determining, prospectively, what renders a facility, when viewed in its entirety, usable and accessible to persons with disabilities.
+One commenter proposed that a previous record of barrier removal be one of the factors in determining, prospectively, what renders a facility, when viewed in its entirety, usable and accessible to persons with disabilities.
 Another commenter asked the Department to